muspelheim/LSTM-Text-Generation/README.md

 ___
 <br><br><br><br>
 ### King James bible
-I trained a model on the King James Bible for about a day on my Nvidia GTX 1080.
+I trained a model on the King James Bible for about a day on my Nvidia GeForce GTX 1080.
 The results were pretty funny and interesting:

 — **9:7** *"And the man of vily made mad the land of Egypt."*